 But it doesn’t have to be that way.
-You can make 2019 the year that you become more present and intentional while accomplishing more without sacrificing quality over quantity.
+You can make this year the year that you become more present and intentional while accomplishing more without sacrificing quality over quantity.

 What do I mean by this?
 Let’s start with what I don’t mean.
 I’m not talking about new-age positive “kumbaya” thinking.
 (Although I do believe attitude and personal energy matters.)